Intro to high-performance computing (HPC)

 Note: we have seen the training cluster become unstable when using too many interactive resources.
 Strictly speaking, this should not happen, however there is a small chance it might.
 We do have a backup.

-Topic 25: shared-memory interactive job Test the shared-memory code inside an interactive job.
+Question 25: shared-memory interactive job Test the shared-memory code inside an interactive job.
 Please quit when done, as we have very few compute cores on the training cluster.

-Topic 26: MPI interactive job Test the MPI code inside an interactive job.
+Question 26: MPI interactive job Test the MPI code inside an interactive job.
 Please quit when done, as we have very few compute cores on the training cluster.

-Topic 27: debugging and optimization Let’s talk about debugging, profiling and code optimization.
+Question 27: debugging and optimization Let’s talk about debugging, profiling and code optimization.

-Topic 28: permissions and file sharing
+Question 28: permissions and file sharing

 Let’s talk about file permissions and file sharing.